New Jersey Route 162: The Cape May Turnpike: the precedent to Seashore Road

 After completion of the turnpike in April–May 1858, the Cape May Turnpike did not receive much profits.
 Even with tolls being collected and stock being bought, these could not offset the costs of repairs and maintenance.
-The roadbed was commonly washed away in storms and it was becoming a less used route as the "Shunpike" (now Route 162/County Route 626) nearby was free to use, taking away traffic from the turnpike.
+The roadbed was commonly washed away in storms and it was becoming a less used route as the "Shunpike" (now CR 644) nearby was free to use, taking away traffic from the turnpike.
 Walters Miller, a big investor of the turnpike company, decided to leave the syndicate in favor of working towards railroads.
 Miller himself looked into the construction of railroads in the area, hiring William Cook, who engineered the Camden and Amboy Railroad into producing routes along the peninsula.
 Cook proposed three routes in 1852, one from the Camden waterfront to Cape May economic region, one through Millville and Bridgeton and a third through Salem.
 Although the rights for a railroad in the area by the New Jersey General Assembly had been allowed since 1832, there has been no progress on any railroad in Cape May County until 1863.
 That year, progress started on constructing the Camden and Atlantic Railroad using the first proposal by Cook in 1852.
 Jonathan Pitney of Absecon spent two years trying to obtain the charter from the General Assembly.
 In a letter to Richard Holmes, Pitney said the chances of getting the railroad charter and building it were "good".
 Holmes, however, was cautious towards the railroad company investment, showing little thought of having a railroad created that would compete with his struggling turnpike syndicate.

 Businessmen in Cape May County believed the economy in the area was still unstable for quite an engineering project.
 An adviser to Richard Holmes suggested to be careful on future investments that he would take, including investing into the railroad company.
 The adviser believed that it would be "bad policy" to make such decisions.
 Debate continued about the railroad line for at least a decade, and the heads of the Camden and Atlantic Railroad put forth a proposal to build a portion of railroad from Absecon to Cape May along the Tuckahoe River.
 After attempts to revive the railroad were attempted by several other companies (including the Glassboro and Millville Railroad), the attempts failed.
 An eventual formation of the Cape May and Millville Railroad in 1860 pushed forward more proposals, and a railroad was constructed in 1863 (and leased in 1869), and the alignment of Seashore Road became part of a stagecoach route from Cold Spring to Cape Island.